TheRacetrack/racetrack/docs/permissions.md

 Keep in mind that the permission may give an access not only to the existing resources, but also for those that are yet to come up in future.
-For example, new job.version from the same family will be affected, while there is a permission covering the whole family.
+For example, new job version from the same family will be affected, while there is a permission covering the whole family.

 ## How to grant a permission?
 If you've run into an "Unauthorized" error like this: